dcefram/blog/content/posts/singapore-trip-2023.md

 We went to Marina Bay Sands twice, the first time to buy my Apple iPad, and to simply explore the mall itself.
 My eldest was able to go for the gondola ride, but my youngest was asleep so she missed all the fun.

 The second time we went there, we went to the Flower Dome and Cloud Forest.
-The kids had fun in the Flower Dome, did some painting activities, and took plenty of pictures… Pictures we were not able to retrieve it because of an unpleasant event that occurred later that evening.
-There are a couple that I took using my own phone though, but since my phone's main camera lens is broken, I rarely used it for photos...
+The kids had fun in the Flower Dome, did some painting activities, and took plenty of pictures… Pictures we were not able to retrieve because of an unpleasant event that occurred later that evening.
+There are a couple of pics that I took using my own phone though, but since my phone's main camera lens is broken, I rarely used it for photos...

 ![](https://storage.googleapis.com/rmrz-blog.appspot.com/IMG_5847.jpeg)
 ![](https://storage.googleapis.com/rmrz-blog.appspot.com/IMG_5862.jpeg)